Do you dream about having uninterrupted time to write? How about uninterrupted days to write?

 Mr. Martin Knows How it’s Done

-Reminds me of this post by George RR Martin who writes by isolating himself with his ‘minions’ (his words, not mine) who provide services such as cooking, cleaning, bringing him coffee and watching movies in the evening.
+Reminds me of this post by George RR Martin who writes by isolating himself with his ‘minions’ who provide services such as cooking, cleaning, bringing him coffee, and watching movies in the evening.

 A dream come true including crappy internet connection and all.